Leeds is a city of growing orchard-ing culture. This is the event for anyone interested in community orchards in Leeds or LS postcode areas.

 Travel: Woodhouse Community Centre is well connected to buses from all over Leeds.
 The Centre is at 197 Woodhouse STREET, a 4 minute walk from Hyde Park Corner on Woodhouse LANE and a 30 minute walk from The Headrow.
 There are railings outside to lock bikes on to and plenty of free street parking.
 Map

-Food: Catering will be providing a delicious vegetarian and vegan lunch.
+Food: The Real Junk Food Project will be providing a delicious vegetarian and vegan lunch.
 If you have specific dietary requirements please get in touch.

 Cost: Leeds Orchard Live is free to people involved in groups caring for existing orchards in Leeds or LS postcode areas.
 Anyone else interested in orchards is welcome but needs to book and make a £10 contribution towards the costs of lunch and the day.